MartijnDwars/metaborg.github.io/sdf3/SDF3.md

 ## Priorities

 Priorities are one of SDF3's most often used disambiguation constructs.
 A priority 'grammar' defines the relative priorities between productions.
 Priorities are a powerful disambiguation construct.
 The idea behind the semantics of priorities is that productions with a higher priority "bind stronger" than productions with a lower priority.
-The essence of the priority disambiguation construct is that certain parse trees are removed from the ‘forest’ (the set of all possible parse trees that can be derived from a segment of code).The basic priority syntax looks like this:
+The essence of the priority disambiguation construct is that certain parse trees are removed from the ‘forest’ (the set of all possible parse trees that can be derived from a segment of code).
+The basic priority syntax looks like this:

     context-free priorities
       <Production> >  <Production>